 Visual design of the screens was distinctly distinguished according to their functionality.
 The screens of entertaining character (feed, profile, navigation bar) were designed with wide application of blur effect: it was dimmed out and the text data was presented in white color.
 However, standard screen such as settings or profile editing were designed in the simple style with light background and dark text.

-The feed screen reflected the stream of friends and included the artwork being the album cover for the composition playing, the avatar and name of the user whose post is playing, location, the name of the song and the playlist it is downloaded from, the number of likes, views and online listening.
+The feed screen reflected the stream of friends and included the artwork being the album cover for the composition playing, the avatar and name of the user whose post is playing, location, the name of the song and the playlist it is downloaded from, the number of likes, views, and online listening.

 One more screen designed here was extended feed screen.
-Tapping or clicking on the stream, the user could obtain extended data including all the information from the feed screen described above together with detailed review of the comments, opportunity to leave the comment, make a repost or share in any social network linked with the application.
+Tapping or clicking on the stream, the user could obtain extended data including all the information from the feed screen described above together with a detailed review of the comments, opportunity to leave the comment, make a repost or share in any social network linked with the application.

-One of the most important stages while designing UX/UI of an application or website is its testing.
+One of the most important stages while designing the UX/UI of an application or website is its testing.
 Practice shows that sometimes ideas, which look brilliant on the first glance, turn out to be absolutely impractical for target users.
 That happened with the first version of the Echo project described above.

 Having analyzed the results of user-testing and having worked with focus groups, the author obtained the information that the original design doesn’t work as it was desired.
 The thing getting the most negative feedback from users was blur effect in extended feed screen.
 The screen looked dirty and the text seemed unreadable.
 Animation and non-standard effects demanded long loading that is unacceptable for such simple operations.
 The feed screen contained too little body of the stream with overloaded controllers whose functionality was not really essential on that screen.